Real vs. Fake Christmas Trees: Pros and Cons

 While artificial trees contain non-biodegradable plastics and metals, reusing an artificial tree can reduce its environmental impact.
 We inherited my grandparent's artificial tree and used it for years.
 Many fake Christmas trees can last 20 to 30 years.

 They are also helpful and often necessary for families with allergies and asthma.
-And they are super low maintenance because they don't require water or vacuuming -and they can save you money year after year.
+They are super low maintenance because they don't require water or vacuuming -and they can save you money year after year.
 Newer artificial trees are also easy to put up but require space to store them.

 There's no such thing as a bad Christmas tree for your home.
 If it brings joy and beauty to your holidays, choose what works best for your family and keep your tree safe